clintonmead/clintonmead.github.io/index.md

 ## Employment history:

+### Accenture (April 2022 - ongoing)

-### Scala/Javascript developer (July 2021 - ongoing)
+### Scala/Javascript developer (July 2021 - March 2022)

 Sole developer and adminstrator of [ThinkCaddie](https://thinkcaddie.com).
 Scala backend with Javascript frontend, served by AWS EC2 instances and a AWS RDS Postgres database.
 The Javascript frontend is based on [React+Redux](https://react-redux.js.org/), and the Scala backend is using the [Play Framework](https://www.playframework.com/), with a functional programming style used throughout both the backend and frontend.
-As sole developer and adminstrator I work throughout the entire stack, and also do the devops work and deployments.
+As sole developer and adminstrator I worked throughout the entire stack, and also did the devops work and deployments.
+I also developed a NixOS based virtual machine configuration designed to get new developers up and running with all build dependencies and editer plugins within minutes.

-### C# developer - yReceipts (Feburary 2018 - June 2021)
+### C# developer - yReceipts/eyos (Feburary 2018 - June 2021)

 C# and .NET developer.
 Particular focus on interfacing with Windows printing and UI development.
+Large part of my role was developing a generic rules based model for matching products purchased at checkout against a large number of "promotions", that would trigger on based on a rule and provide some sort of discount or free product to the user.
+I designed this rule engine in a way that allowed for rules to be nested within rules yet these rules could be resolved in real-time, and promotions even alerted mid-transaction.
+A significant part of my role here also was to bring functional programming practices where appropriate to a more imperative/object-orientated codebase.

 ### Haskell Programmer - University of New South Wales (April 2017 to September 2017)